 - Pour 2/3 cup of Stubbs marinade over chicken.
 Fork the chicken breasts several times to get the full flavor of the marinade.
-Turn chicken breast over, and repeat process.
+Turn chicken breast over, and repeat the process.

 - Refrigerate the chicken breast for a minimum of one hour.
-I typically fix the marinaded chicken in the morning and let it marinade until it is time to put it on the grill.
+I typically fix the marinaded chicken in the morning and let it marinate until it is time to put it on the grill.